JabRef/jabref/docs/code-howtos.md

 *(Rationale and further reading: https://today.java.net/article/2006/04/04/exception-handling-antipatterns)*

 ### Outputting Errors in the UI
 Principle: Error messages shown to the User should not contain technical details (e.g., underlying exceptions, or even stack traces).
 Instead, the message should be concise, understandable for non-programmers and localized.
+The technical reasons (and stack traces) for a failure should only be logged.

 To show error message two different ways are usually used in JabRef:
 - showing an error dialog